 The Chair of the Board is a non-member Director elected by the directors.

-War Widows NSW is a not-for-profit public company limited by guarantee, which was set up to promote and protect the interests of war widows.
+Australian War Widows NSW is a not-for-profit public company limited by guarantee, which was set up to promote and protect the interests of war widows.
 It is a public benevolent institution with deductible gift recipient status.

 Since the inception of the organisation in NSW in 1946, prudent financial management has enabled an investment in housing for members and a diversified portfolio of shares/growth assets and interest-bearing securities.